 Ingredients - Notes & Substitutions

-This delectable Indian dessert is made with pantry ingredients and can be done in no time.
-All you need is 5 ingredients including shredded coconut, sweetened condensed milk, milk, ghee and cardamom.
+This delectable laddoo is made with pantry ingredients and can be done in no time.
+Here's what you need:

-- Condensed Milk: Sweetened condensed milk is easily found in the baking aisle of most supermarkets.
-Use the amount required in the recipe.
-Transfer the remainder of the can to an airtight container and place it in the fridge.
+- Sweetened Condensed Milk: This adds a classic fudgy texture to the laddus.
+Look for it in the baking aisle of most supermarkets.
+After using the amount required for this recipe, transfer the remainder to an airtight container and place it in the fridge.
 Or, use it up in no-churn Kulfi ice cream.

 - Milk: Although optional, it helps the ladoo stay soft for longer.
 Use 2% or whole milk.

-- Cardamom: Ground cardamom adds an aromatic finish to these ladoo.
+- Ground Cardamom: Adds an aromatic finish to these ladoos.
 For best flavor, remove seeds from 2-3 green cardamom pods and grind them using a spice grinder or mortar & pestle.
-For alternative flavorings, you can use saffron (dissolved in 1 teaspoon water), or a few drops rose water.
+For alternative flavorings, you can use a few drops of rose water.

-- Gel Food Coloring: The blush pink color brings me back to my childhood, so occasionally I like to add 2 drops of pink food coloring.
-As always, go for the coloring of your choice and feel to skip it altogether.
+- Gel Food Coloring: The blush pink color brings me back to my childhood, so occasionally I like to add 2 drops of pink gel food coloring.
+Go for the brand of your choice.
+The food coloring is optional but adds a festive flair, and most importantly, kids love it!

 How To Make Coconut Ladoo with Fresh Coconut: This recipe can also be made with fresh finely shredded coconut.
 Since fresh coconut contains more moisture, the cooking process will take a few extra minutes.
 Simply skip step 1 and omit the milk in the recipe ad follow the other directions.

-This laddu recipe come together very easily and quickly in the microwave as well as stovetop, so suit your convenience and enjoy these delicious coconut ladoo in 10-15 minutes!
+This laddu recipe comes together very easily and quickly in the microwave as well as stovetop, so suit your convenience!

 - The coconut mix is done when it forms a soft dough.
 It takes me 3 minutes to get that texture (Pic 3).